Zum Hauptinhalt springen

-The information drawn from the measurements provide data on how the processes in the compressor are proceeding and when it is no longer operational.
+The aim is to find out how efficiently a cooling system works depending on the oil concentration.
+The information obtained from the measurements provides insight into how the processes in the compressor take place and when it is no longer operational.

 Selection of measured refrigerants